-Every other day: wash hair with a SLS-free, unfragranced, non-irritating natural shampoo, like this one from Balmonds, which is simply a very pure and gentle wash without any aggravating nasties!
+Every other day: wash your hair with a SLS-free, unfragranced, non-irritating natural shampoo, Balmonds Natural Shampoo & Body Wash is a very pure and gentle wash without any aggravating nasties!

-Every week: Treat your scalp with an overnight purifying, conditioning treatment, like this award-winning, antimicrobial Scalp oil from Balmonds!
+Every week: Treat your scalp with an overnight purifying, conditioning treatment, Balmonds Scalp Oil is an award-winning, antimicrobial scalp oil.